 Commands Descriptions

 Enable Turn on privileged mode

 Disable Turn off privileged mode

 Configure Enter configuration mode

 ?
 List all available option.

 Exit Go back to the previous menu.

 Help Show any available helpful information

 Logout Log out of CLI

-history <0~256> Set the number of command to remember as history.
-Ex: history 5: memorize 5 previous commands.
-No history Disable command history Show history List last history commands Hostname <string></string> Set switch name no hostname Reset the switch name to factory default setting. [no] password <manager <br="">operator all></manager> Set or remove username and password for manager or operator.
-The manager's username and password are also used by the web user interface (web browser method of configuration).
+history <0~256> Set the number of commands to remember as history.
+Ex: history 5:

+- memorize 5 previous commands.

+No history Disable command history

+Show history List last history commands Hostname <string></string> Set switch name no hostname Reset the switch name to factory default setting. [no] password <manager< th="">Set or remove username and password for manager or operator.
+The</manager<> Set or remove username and password for manager or operator.
+The operator all> manager's username and password are also used by the web user interface (web browser method of configuration).